• Skip to primary navigation

 AAMI Park replaced the Olympic Park Stadium as Melbourne’s home of rectangular sports, with capacity for crowds of up to 30,000.

-The Stadium is home to Melbourne Victory and Melbourne City (Football), Melbourne Storm (Rugby League) and the Melbourne Rebels (Rugby Union).
+The Stadium is home to Melbourne Victory and Melbourne City (Football) and Melbourne Storm (Rugby League).

 2006